Picture Gallery> Derbyshire Pictures Index> This page

 In 1934 the Derwent Valley Water Board met at Nottingham to discuss constructing the great Ladybower Dam.
 Before the First World War it had been estimated that the project would cost £750,000 but by 1934 the cost was believed to be half as much again.
 It was also estimated that the Dam would take 10 years to construct[4].
 A year later "The Times" reported that the Water Board had decided to complete the programme of works they had begun in 1899, with the third instalment which included the construction of a third dam at Ladybower and construction began[5].
 Derwent Hall's fate was sealed.
 The historic Hall, together with the villages of Ashopton and Derwent, would disappear beneath the water.

-In 1939 members of Derby Photographic Society visited the Hall to take pictures for the County photographic survey.
-The photographs were considered to be of considerable importance as, within a few days of the Society members visit, work was to begin on felling trees and dismantling buildings to make way for the new giant reservoir[6].
+Members of Derby Photographic Society visited the Hall to take pictures for the County photographic survey in 1939.
+The photographs were considered to be of considerable importance as, within a few days of the Society members visit, work was to begin on felling trees and dismantling buildings to make way for the new giant reservoir[8].

 1. "Pack Horse Bridge, near Derwent Hall", by Nelly Erichsen.
 From: Firth, J. B. (1908) "Highways and Byways in Derbyshire" MacMillan & Co., London